-The Exec must be fully engaged and fully committed, and the work must be properly funded.
-If your CFO baulks at the cost, then remember that this journey is about transitioning you company to be wholly customer-centric.
+The Exec Committee must be fully engaged and fully committed, and the work must be properly funded.
+If your CFO baulks at the cost, then remember that this journey is about transitioning your company to be wholly customer-centric.
 It's about staying relevant and its about staying in business.

-So... we won't talk about a particular ROI, although a busines case can be built.
+So... no need to talk about a particular ROI, although a busines case could be built.
 This work is essential to your company's future success.

 Nevertheless, some of the benefits that your organisation may look foreard to include:

-Within the overall business-led initiative, our tech migration service is as follows:
+Within the overall business-led initiative, any tech migration service might be as follows:

 - Discovery.
 Data-driven discovery of your full IT estate and commentary on its complexity.